-This program requires Prince George's County to ensure that a Notice of Intent be submitted and a pollution prevention plan developed for all County-owned facilities requiring coverage under the General Discharge Permit for Stormwater Associated with Industrial Activities.
-Currently, (as of the 2009 Annual Report) all County facilities requiring coverage have received it and have developed pollution prevention plans.
+This program requires Baltimore County to ensure that a Notice of Intent be submitted and a pollution prevention plan developed for all County-owned facilities requiring coverage under the General Discharge Permit for Stormwater Associated with Industrial Activities.
+All County facilities requiring NPDES General Permit coverage have received it and pollution prevention plans have been developed.
 These plans include an assessment of the property, focusing on activities that may contaminate stormwater runoff, and the implementation of BMPs to eliminate or treat any non-stormwater discharges.

 The permit requires the County to continue its efforts to reduce pollutants associated with the maintenance of County properties.
-Inlet cleaning, street sweeping, and litter pickup programs are all activities currently undertaken by Prince George's County along its roadways.
+Inlet cleaning, street sweeping, and litter pickup programs are all activities currently undertaken by Baltimore County along its roadways.
 Additionally, the County is required to reduce the use of pesticides, herbicides, and fertilizers along roadways and on County-owned properties and evaluate various applications of deicing materials.
 The permit language has been changed from the previous permit so that this program applies to all County property (e.g., parks), not just roads and streets.